 - a.
 Is not an executive director or employee of the company or a company of the same group, and has not held such a position in the past five years. - b.
-Is not him/herself an important shareholder or does not represent an important shareholder, a consultant of the company or another stakeholder (employees, suppliers, customers, public bodies, the State). - Has not been involved in auditing the company accounts during the previous five years. - d.
-Has not been a partner or a director of the audit firm that audits the financial statements of the company during the previous three years. - e.
-Is not a close relative of or does not have business relations with a member of the founding family, an important shareholder or an executive of the company. - f.
-Does not have any permanent conflicts of interest. - g.
-Does not hold any conflicting office or cross-directorship with another director or with a member of the executive committee. - h.
-Does not hold an executive position in a political institution or non-profit organisation to which the company makes or from which it receives substantial donations in cash or kind. - i.
-Does not regularly receive any material direct or indirect remuneration from the company except his director's fees. - j.
-Has not been sitting on the board or has not been linked to the company for more than twelve years (or less, depending on the codes of best practice that apply in the country). - k.
-Does not receive remuneration of an amount that could compromise his independence.
+Is not him/herself or does not represent an important shareholder, a consultant of the company or another stakeholder (employees, suppliers, customers, public bodies, the State). - c.
+Has not held executive functions at a business partner or consultant of the company during the last twelve months. - d.
+Has not been involved in auditing the company accounts during the previous five years. - e.
+Has not been a partner or a director of the audit firm that audits the financial statements of the company during the previous three years. - f.
+Is not a close relative of or does not have business relations with a member of the founding family, an important shareholder or an executive of the company. - g.
+Does not have any permanent conflicts of interest. - Does not hold any conflicting office or cross-directorship with another director or with a member of the executive committee. - Does not hold an executive position in a political institution or non-profit organisation to which the company makes or from which it receives substantial donations in cash or kind. - Does not regularly receive any material direct or indirect remuneration from the company except his director's fees. - k.
+Has not been sitting on the board or has not been linked to the company or its subsidiaries for more than twelve years (or less, depending on the codes of best practice that apply in the country). - Does not receive remuneration of an amount that could compromise his independence.

-- Does not receive variable remuneration or options that represent a substantial part of his total remuneration and does not participate in the company's pension scheme. - m.
-Does not hold options of a substantial intrinsic value. - n.
+- m.
+Does not receive variable remuneration or options that represent a substantial part of his total remuneration and does not participate in the company's pension scheme. - n.
+Does not hold options of a substantial intrinsic value. - o.
 Is not considered non-independent by the company.

-Appendix 2: Maximum number of external mandates
+Appendix 2: Maximum number of board mandates